Career Spotlight: Manufacturing

 Do manufacturing jobs pay well?

-Like any work, a manufacturing job can be hard at times.
+This work can be hard at times.
 But, with the right skills and education, you can get a high-paying job with a good future.

 What kind of jobs can I do in manufacturing?